-Four smaller (2.5 MVA) 33/11kV units, manufactured by ECC in the mid-1960s, have all been detanked after a design flaw was exposed as a result of an 11kV fault.
+manufactured by ECC in the mid-1960s, have all been de-tanked after a design flaw was exposed as a result of an 11kV fault.
 No major damage was done (an exposed tertiary inter-phase conductor had touched the tank) and some minor corrective engineering achieved an acceptable solution.
-While detanked, the core and winding clamps were tightened and a general internal wash (with clean oil) refurbished the units.
+While de-tanked, the core and winding clamps were tightened and a general internal wash (with clean oil) refurbished the units.
 None of these units is currently in service, and they are awaiting disposal.
-With the conversion to 66kV at some sites, several 33/11kV units have been taken out of service and been relocated to other sites facing increased loading.
-Some transformers are currently in storage awaiting commissioning, redeployment (possibly at 22/11kV or 33/22kV after modification) or disposal.
+With the conversion to 66kV at some sites, several 33/11kV units have been taken out of service and been relocated to other sites facing increased loading or the existing transformer reaching end of life.
+Some transformers are currently in storage awaiting commissioning, redeployment or disposal.